glowkeeper/Provenator/docs/OVERVIEW.md

 To install the source, please clone this repository, then follow the [installation instructions](/docs/INSTALL.md).

-If, rather than install the source software, you'd rather just use **Provenator**, then we are waiting for the IT Services Department of the University of Sussex to supply us with the appropriate hardware and Internet connection for hosting the app'.
-As soon as they do, there will be a working demonstrator running, which will use the [Ethereum Testnet Rospten](https://github.com/ethereum/ropsten), so it won't cost any real Ether to load a media resource and register its provenance.
-Please watch this space.
+If, rather than install from the [source](src), you'd rather just use **Provenator**, then we are in the midst of porting the code to the Ethereum testnet [rinkeby](https://www.rinkeby.io) - *please watch this space*.
+Once that's ready, it won't cost any real Ether to load a media resource and register its provenance.
+However, you will neded some test Ether, and the [rinkeby faucet](https://www.rinkeby.io/#faucet) has instructions for getting some of that.

 <hr/>
 <a name="1">1</a>: A tool such as [MetaMask](https://github.com/MetaMask/metamask-extension) can be used for the signing process.